Geek Dashboard

 • nhl.apks – The name of the output file.
 It is a .apks file.
 Don’t confuse it with the traditional .apk file.

-After running the above command, a new file with the name “nhl.apks” will be created in the same folder.
+After running the above command, a new file named “nhl.apks” will be created in the same folder.
 This is an APK archive file and by extracting it, you will get multiple APK files for different device configurations.

 APKs archive file with .apks file extension